Menu Close

 Customer Service

-Contest Coordinator: Michelle Setlik
+Contest Coordinator: Michelle Setlik, Central Community College

 The contest has two parts.
 The first part is a written examination.
 For the second part, participants will be given a customer service scenario they are expected to respond to in front of a panel of judges.
+No changes for 2026

 Required Equipment: Resume’